Do Go On - 360 - Alan Turing & The Enigma

 There's a link in the show notes.

-It's on our website, dogoonpod.com,
+It's on our website.

-and that's also where you can find merch.
+And that's also where you can find merch.

 You can look up other stuff.